ronny-lk/ronny-lk.github.io/_projects/3_project.md

 <strong> Who are we? </strong>

 We are a group of students interested in new ways of engaging science and technology studies from an interdisciplinary perspective.
-[Learn more](https://mcgillsts.squarespace.com/).

 ***